jcmf/imbroglio/README.md

-* looks nice -- decent fonts, proper dashes and quotes, enough white space to read by, works fine on tiny phones, maybe some illustrations and a soundtrack if you want them -- you know, the basics;
+* looks nice -- decent fonts, proper dashes and quotes, enough white space to read by, works fine on tiny phones, maybe some illustrations or a soundtrack if you want them -- you know, the basics;

 * doesn't need a server or a network connection to play;